-IMOB disposes of one large driving simulator and several small ones.
-Each driving simulator contains two main components: the driving unit and one or more screens.
+A driving simulator consists of two main components: the control unit and one or more screens.

 The driving unit is – like in a real car – equipped with a speedometer, a tachometer, a horn, indicators, pedals and a gearbox.
 Furthermore, driving a car in a driving simulator is comparable with driving a car on the road.